openSUSE/os-update/src/systemd-status-mail.8.md

 ADDRESS="root@localhost"
 : Address to which the status mail should be send.

+FROM="root@myhostname"
+: Sender address of the status mail.

 HOSTNAME="<hostname>"
 : Name of the host used as domain for the from address (root@$HOSTNAME)